 Key takeaways

-1. The lake is free — no gate, no ticket; only a few sub-sights (Leifeng Pagoda, boats, the show) are paid.
+1. The lake is free — no gate, no ticket, no opening hour; only a few sub-sights (Leifeng Pagoda, the boats, Yue Fei Temple, the evening show) are paid.

 2. Metro Line 1 → Longxiangqiao (龙翔桥): ~16 min from Hangzhou East rail station, then walk to the Hubin shore.

-3. Walk the Su Causeway (苏堤) — the longer, quieter, classic causeway; the shorter Bai Causeway ends at the Broken Bridge.
+3. Of the two causeways walk the Su (苏堤) — longer, quieter, and the one with the six old arched bridges; the short Bai Causeway ends at the Broken Bridge.

 What West Lake is